A Rab women’s Downpour Plus jacket review – it’s hailed as a sustainable and versatile waterproof – here’s how it tested in the field

 Overall I find it to be a really comfortable waterproof.
 I appreciate the extra room so I can layer up and still feel able to scramble about hiking or pitching the tent.

-The Rab Downpour Plus jacket is made with ripstop material which, in the 5 months I’ve been testing it has lived up to its name.
-The seems and construction of the jacket are of high quality, with no signs of wear.
+The Rab Downpour Plus jacket is made with ripstop material which, in the 2 years I’ve been testing it has lived up to its name.
+The seams and construction of the jacket are of high quality, with no signs of wear.

 Some people have questioned whether they think it’s that durable, however, in the time I’ve been testing it’s not let me down and has kept me dry on many occasions.